All Episodes

 But the mistake comes when you ask us to go plant the flag and create countries for you because we're not policemen.

-We don't want to be policemen, and we don't want to be into nation building.
+We don't want to be policemen and we don't want to be into nation building.

-But that's John McCain, Lindsay Graham.
+But that's John McCain, Lindsey Graham.

-Nation building wars everywhere.
+Nation building, wars everywhere.

-Well, I'm gonna tell you something.
+Well, I'm going to tell you something.

-I mean, if we're not gonna fight wars with any intention of winning them, then let's not put these guys in harm's way to begin with.
+I mean, if we're not going to fight wars with any intention of winning them, then let's not put these guys in harm's way to begin with.

 And all those people that put us in those positions are running for the hills if it becomes politically unviable in their eyes.